-Coming to Temple for graduate school helped this international student discover where he could make the greatest impact.
+Because Temple helped him discover where he could make his biggest impact.

 Hailing from the Mumbai suburb of Kalyan, India, Sarvesh Shah, FOX ’19, arrived at the Fox School of Business skilled in machine learning and software development.
 His master’s curriculum, with its focus on using technology to answer business and business-strategy questions, was eye-opening.
 “I realized I could have a lot more impact on this side of the aisle rather than just crunching raw numbers,” he said.